The kipping handstand push-up is about using the power of your hip to help your arms, says gymnast and coach Laurie Galassi of CrossFit Santa Cruz.

 Although it might seem like a simple movement, the forward shoulder roll—commonly known as the forward safety roll—can mean the difference between a broken bone and just a few bruises, gymnastics guru Jeff Tucker says at this CrossFit Advanced Gymnastics Trainer Course.

 “I know this seems really, really, almost condescending of a movement,” he explains.
-“But in daily life, when you see people fall, what do they do?
-Their first… Continue Reading
+“But in daily life, when you see people fall, what… Continue Reading

 There are three rotations in a cartwheel, instructor Sean Lind says at this CrossFit Gymnastics Advanced Trainer Course.
 There’s also a handstand component and a hamstring component.